wchesley/notebook/PayloadCMS/README.md

 - A beautiful admin UI that's generated specifically to suit your data

+## Notes:

+- if you've scaffolded your website (seeded from admin dashboard) there's some white-labling that needs to be done in `/src/app/_heros/PostHero` and `ProjectHero` to remove a link to the admin page.
+- If you can't edit something in the web panel, head to the code. it's fairly logical, if a bit separated, by default.
+- Admin custom components [here](https://payloadcms.com/docs/admin/components) Docs actually aren't half bad...used seeded code for reference and was basically plug n' play from there.

 ## Installation:

 This assumes you are working with a fresh installation of Ubuntu 22.04 Server: